julianflowers/prevalence_estimates/README.md

 How can the data be used?

 There are a number of ways the data might be used.
-        By General practices to
+        By General practices

-        By commissioners to
+        By commissioners

         By PH teams